"Before one can become supernormal, one has to become normal."

 Last but not least, IST grants you a rare privilege, that of being able to give.
 If you master the technique, whenever your friends go through an emotionally difficult time you will have the capacity, if they wish, to accompany them to the root of the problem and facilitate a genuine release.

 The IST techniques are based on a principle of reciprocity.
 If you go on being the client without ever giving to anyone as the connector, your own development process may well end up stalemating.
 On the other hand, it is often while connecting for someone else that certain important shifts will take place inside yourself.
-While playing the role of the connector, you have to be totally dedicated to your client and forget about your own problems for a while.
-This unselfish disposition and the expansion of the heart that goes with it is to spiritual practice what ferment is to yogurt.
+While in the role of the connector, you can be totally dedicated to your client and forget about your own problems for a while.
+This giving, and the expansion of the heart that goes with it, is to spiritual practice what ferment is to yogurt.
+It enlivens and elevates the practice to another level entirely.

 Life is full of occasions to give on the material and emotional levels.
 But on a spiritual level, as long as one has not become a spiritual lighthouse, what can one give?
 It is very nice to send love or positive thoughts to the planet, but how much action does that really have as long as you have not reached access to high states of meditation?
 Whereas if you put all of yourself into giving to a friend in IST, you can change their life in a tangible way.
 At your level, here and now, you can accompany them into high levels of light and awaken them to new areas of life.

 Now it is essential to repeat what the purpose is not.
 The purpose of IST is not to write a novel about your past lives.
 The emphasis is resolutely on here and now.
 IST explores present blockages and releases them through finding their sources.
-This may take you into early childhood, past lives, or even future lives, but that is not what matters.
-What matters is that you see and understand yourself at a deep level, and gradually shift from the conditioning of the samskaras, to the free will of your higher self.
+This may take you into early childhood, past lives, but that is not what matters.
+What matters is that you see and understand yourself at a deep level, and gradually shift from the conditioning of the samskaras, towards the free will of your higher self.

-An IST intensive is about more than learning the IST technique.
-It is also an opportunity to immerse yourself in a space of spiritual connection, a space which becomes stronger during the course of the intensive.
+Besides learning and practicing IST, an IST intensive is an opportunity to immerse yourself in a space of spiritual connection, a space which becomes stronger during the course of the intensive

 In the course you will gain first hand experience of IST.
-You will become capable of implementing IST on other Clairvision students, and later on practice it with people who aren't students of the technique.
+You will become capable of giving and receiving IST with other Clairvision students, and later on practice it with people who aren't students of the technique.

 Through IST you will gain a know-how to handle emotions and lose astral weight.
-You understand what samskaras are, understand how your astral body operates through reactions.
-You observe theses mechanisms first hand, find out samskaras inside yourself, make the samskara process work for you.
-You experience the massive release that accompanies a successful regression and move towards freedom from the conditioning of the astral body...
+You understand what samskaras are in yourself, and understand how your astral body operates through reactions.
+You observe these mechanisms not just theoreticaly, but first hand.
+You see the samskaras inside yourself, you make the samskara process work for you.
+At times you experience the massive release that accompanies a successful regression and you move towards increasing freedom from the conditioning of the astral body...

 Practicing IST will deepen your experience of meditation.
 The IST state is akin to meditation.
 Therefore IST courses always include meditation practices.
-And through the practice of IST, students go through an awakening of their third eye and of their body of energy which strongly reinforces their experience of meditation.
+And through the practice of IST, there is an awakening of your third eye and of your body of energy which strongly reinforces your experience of meditation.

 Beyond emotional work, IST is a technique to map consciousness.
-Learning IST means gaining a tool that can be applied to the exploration of all areas of yourself, and of non-physical realms that interact with your consciousness one way or another.
-This is a preparation for higher echelons of IST, where the technique is used to build subtle bodies and implement other processes of the Clairvision work of inner alchemy.
+Learning IST means gaining a tool that can be applied to the exploration of all areas of yourself, and of non-physical realms that interact with your consciousness in different ways.
+This is a preparation for higher echelons of IST, where the technique is used to build subtle bodies and implement more subtle processes of the Clairvision work of inner alchemy.

-In an IST course you will develop a network of people who have followed IST courses and with whom you can keep practicing IST and working on yourself after the end of the course.
+In an IST course you will develop a network of fellow students, people who have followed IST courses and with whom you can keep giving and receiving IST, continuing this work after the end of the course.
+Note that there is never any suggestion that an IST course is training you to become a professional IST practitioner.
+It teaches you a technique you can use to give and share with your friends, which is very different from using a technique professionally.

 If the purpose of IST courses was to be summarized in one point, it would be: train NBY people (Not Born Yesterday).
 People who have gained a significant amount of experience in working on themselves and with other people, and who therefore know how to deal with just about any situation in the field of self transformation.
 People who have seen a lot, and who therefore are capable of handling a lot.

 At times IST brings about intense emotional releases.
 These can transform your life and make you a different person, feeling not only tons lighter but also infinitely clearer and more stable.
-But in order to get better one sometimes has to go through a phase of getting worse.
+But in order to transform you sometimes have to go through a phase of feeling even more stuck.
 Again you have to use your judgment and decide whether you want this, and are ready for it.

 Motivation is the main key.
 Experience shows that people who are highly motivated to know themselves and become NBY go through major releases in a fluid way and without crisis.

-Note that taking part in an IST course requires a willingness to deal with issues, and enough persistence to see them through.
+Note that taking part in an IST course requires that you have the willingness to deal with issues, and enough persistence to see them through.
 Be aware that issues will be uncovered, and be ready to work on them until they are resolved.
 This requires not only a certain amount of courage but also 'stickability'.
-Running away, meaning discontinuing the process as soon as something major has been unveiled rather makes people worse.
-Here, an unappealing analogy can be drawn from dentistry: starting to work on a tooth and stopping in the middle (before the cavity has been filled) is worse than doing nothing at all.
+Running away, meaning discontinuing the process as soon as something major has been unveiled would make you feel worse.
+Here, an unappealing analogy can be drawn from dentistry: starting to work on a tooth and stopping in the middle (before the cavity has been filled) would be worse than doing nothing at all.

 IST has its own modus operandi.
 It is expected that you will come to the course with a fresh mind, open to learning something new.
-If you have practiced other systems, this means leaving aside prior knowledge and, during the IST sessions, trying to operate in the IST way.
+If you have practiced other systems, this means leaving aside prior knowledge and, during the IST sessions, letting yourself flow with the IST method and know-how.

-The purpose of an IST course is to give you tools with which you will be able to explore yourself, without having to rely exclusively on sessions with a therapist or practitioner.
+The purpose of an IST course is to give you tools with which you will be able to explore levels of your inner self.
 The direction is one of empowerment.
-Instead of being the patient of a therapist, you are the student of a class.
-This brings a different attitude – one of greater maturity.
+There are some methods of self-discovery that rely on seeing a professional.
+Here, you are the student of a class.
+This invites a different attitude – one of greater maturity.
 It also favors a spirit of discovery and pioneering.

 It is impossible to do serious IST work with people you know nothing about.
 If you are not ready to let out anything about yourself, your IST sessions are likely to remain superficial.
-And vice versa, the deeper the course participants get to know you, the deeper work they will do with you, and the more you will get out of the course.
+And vice versa, the deeper the other course participants get to know you, the more meaningful the work they will be able to do with you, and the more you will get out of the course.
 This is usually not a problem in IST courses.
 In the opening created by the space and the process of discovery, participants feel free to let other people see who they really are.
-During the sharing times, people often talk about themselves in great depth, and it is essential that you listen, so as to be able to be of help to them when acting as their connector.
+During the sharing times, people often talk about themselves in great depth, and so it is essential that you listen, so you are ready to give your best for them when acting as their connector.

 To get the most out of the course, it is essential that you commit yourself to coming on time to each class or session.
 There are several major reasons for this:

 IST is, before anything else, a space of consciousness.
 Conducting an IST course has to do with building this precious space, in which students will have profound realizations.
-It is impossible to build a space when people turn up late to the class, or when they come and go.
+It is impossible to build a space when people turn up late or when they come and go.
 Once a group is sealed, it has its own energy, its atmosphere of consciousness.
 Each time a participant misses a session, it creates a hole in the energy of the group.
-If there are too many holes, the space is significantly weakened, resulting in a weakening in every participant's experiences.
+If there are too many holes, the space is significantly diluted, resulting in a weakening of every participant's experiences.

-Punctuality is crucial.
+Punctuality is more than it first appears.
 In every meeting, the energy 'opens' at the start of the class.
-When people arrive late, everyone can observe how they bring agitated vibrations with them, disturbing the peacefulness of the space.
-When more than one or two people arrive late, participants must 'hold the connection'.
-There is a real risk the space may fall flat, in which case the whole session is likely to be uneventful for all participants.
-This is why you help everyone by making the effort of arriving early for each session or class, so you can calm down, relax and contribute to building the space instead of pulling it down.
+When people arrive late, it is tangible to everyone present if they bring agitated vibrations with them, disturbing the peacefulness of the space.
+When more than one or two people arrive late there is a real risk the space may fall flat, in which case the whole session is likely to be uneventful for all participants.
+This is why you help everyone by making the effort of arriving early for each session or class, so you can slow down, quieten, and contribute to building the space instead of pulling it down.

 There are other reasons, even more crucial, behind the need to attend every part of the course.
 IST, among other things, deals with samskaras and emotions.
 The mind has powerful resistance mechanisms which are such that at times, you will feel like missing a meeting – in particular when you are on the edge of making significant discoveries.
 You will feel tired, or perhaps bored or angry with the process.
 Perhaps your mind will send you a headache.
-These are not signs that you are tired or sick, but that your mind is playing up with you.
+These are not signs that you are tired or sick, but that your mind is playing tricks on you.
 If you listen to the insidious pull, you may miss an important step in your process of transformation.
-This, by the way, is not specific to IST.
-All psychotherapists know it well – which is why some wisely get their clients to pay in advance.
-It is often when you are on the edge of key discoveries that you will feel the most resistance to coming.
+This, by the way, is not specific to IST, but is common to spiritual and self-development work in general.
+It is often when you are on the edge of key discoveries that you will feel the most resistance to attending.
 And if the mind knows that it can take you off track simply by sending you a headache, expect it to send you more and more headaches.
 The truth is, it is usually when you feel like coming the least that IST is likely to bring the most results for you.
-By not coming to every class, you negate the value of the entire process and sabotage all prior efforts of self-transformation.
+By not turning up to every class, you negate the value of the entire process and sabotage all prior efforts of self-transformation.

-The rule is: whenever you can come, you do come.
+The principle is: whenever you can come, you do come.
 If for some reason you are really incapacitated or very sick then your absence will not be detrimental to your own process.
-It is whenever someone could come but doesn't that the integrity of the process is breached.
+It is whenever someone could come but doesn't that the integrity of the process is compromised.

 A typical IST course will include the following components

 All participants of residential courses agree to stay away from recreational drugs throughout the duration of the course.
-The reason is that drugs and alcohol go against the clarity of the space and could create unwanted links to presences or beings that interfere negatively with people's experience.
-For everyone's safety, it is essential that this rule be followed without exception.
+This includes microdosing and other forms of plant medicine, which you are asked about on your application form.
+The reason is that drugs and alcohol go against the clarity of the space and could create unwanted links to spaces and energies that interfere negatively with people's experience.
+For everyone's safety and wellbeing it is essential that this rule be followed without exception.

 Students enrolling in weekly courses agree to abstain from drugs for the duration of the course and from alcohol for at least 24 hours before each class.